erinvaa/league-of-legends-magic-cards/README.md

 # Subgroups

 Since there are a large number of League champions,
-I have opted to split them into smaller 4 smaller groups based around alliances.
+I have opted to split them into four smaller groups based around alliances.
 They'll be completed individually one at a time, achampions, it also contains champions from Bandle City, Mount Targon, Ionia, and a few unaligned.

 # Making Changes